gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 and [source files](https://github.com/wolfSSL/wolfssl/tree/master/wolfcrypt/src/port/Espressif):

 Of particular interest and importance: the Espressif hardware acceleration implementation is NOT RTOS friendly.
 ONLY ONE hash can be generated at a time.
-There is NO mechansim to save an in-porgress computation to let somethine else use the hardware on an interim basis.
+There is NO mechansim to save an in-progress computation to let somethine else use the hardware on an interim basis.

 One of the concerns might be the encryption used by WiFi.
 At this time, at least in [ESP-IDF the WiFi crypto functions](https://github.com/espressif/esp-idf/tree/master/components/wpa_supplicant/src/crypto) are performed in software, such as the [hmac_sha256_vector()](https://github.com/espressif/esp-idf/blob/20f5e180eecccfaff815d707e1fcbba2f4d6a391/components/wpa_supplicant/src/crypto/sha256.c#L26).